 - (a) If arbitrator compensation or administrative charges have not been paid in full, the AAA may so inform the parties in order that one of them may advance the required payment. - (b) Upon receipt of information from the AAA that payment for administrative charges or deposits for arbitrator compensation have not been paid in full, to the extent the law allows, a party may request that the arbitrator issue an order directing what measures might be taken in light of a party's non-payment. - Such measures may include limiting a party's ability to assert or pursue their claim.
 In no event, however, shall a party be precluded from defending a claim or counterclaim.
-The arbitrator must provide the party opposing a request for such
+The arbitrator must provide the party opposing a request for such measures with the opportunity to respond prior to making any such determination.
+In the event that the arbitrator grants any request for relief which limits any party's participation in the arbitration, the arbitrator shall require the party who is making a claim and who has made appropriate payments, to submit such evidence as the arbitrator may require for the making of an award. - (c) Upon receipt of information from the AAA that full payments have not been received, the arbitrator, on the arbitrator's own initiative, may order the suspension

-- measures with the opportunity to respond prior to making any such determination.
-In the event that the arbitrator grants any request for relief which limits any party's participation in the arbitration, the arbitrator shall require the party who is making a claim and who has made appropriate payments, to submit such evidence as the arbitrator may require for the making of an award. - (c) Upon receipt of information from the AAA that full payments have not been received, the arbitrator, on the arbitrator's own initiative, may order the suspension of the arbitration.
+- of the arbitration.
 If no arbitrator has yet been appointed, the AAA may suspend the proceedings. - (d) If the arbitrator's compensation or administrative fees remain unpaid after a determination to suspend an arbitration due to nonpayment, the arbitrator has the authority to terminate the proceedings.
 Such an order shall be in writing and signed by the arbitrator.

-R-60.
-Sanctions
+R-61 Sanctions

-- (a) The arbitrator may, upon a party's request, order appropriate sanctions where a party fails to comply with its obligations under these rules or with an order of the arbitrator.
+- (a) The arbitrator may, upon a party's request, or upon an arbitrator's initiative, order appropriate sanctions where a party fails to comply with its obligations under these rules or with an order of the arbitrator.
 In the event that the arbitrator enters a sanction that limits any party's participation in the arbitration or results in an adverse determination of an issue or issues, the arbitrator shall explain that order in writing and shall require the submission of evidence and legal argument prior to the making of an award.
-The arbitrator may not enter a default award as a sanction. - (b) The arbitrator must provide a party that is subject to a sanction request with the opportunity to respond prior to making any determination regarding the sanction's application.
+The arbitrator may not enter a default award as a sanction. - (b) The arbitrator must provide a party that is potentially subject to sanctions, whether based on a party's sanction request or the arbitrator's initiative, with the opportunity to respond prior to making any determination regarding sanctions.